Event Safety Director

 Why did you want to be a Director?

-What are your main duties as the Event Safety Director for THON 2019?
+What responsibilities do you have as the Event Safety Director for THON 2021?

 What is your favorite THON memory?